History of the English and British line of succession: William II

 William II had no children.
 He and his elder brother Robert previously agreed to be each other's heir.
 However, on his death, on 2 August 1100, Robert was away on crusade.
 Their younger brother, Henry Beauclerc, had the nobility elect him as king.
-Henry later warred with Robert and by treaty was recognized as king.
+Henry later warred with Robert and by treaty was recognised as king.

 Henry I

 The succession to Henry I was altered by the death of his son, William Adelin.
 Left without male heirs, Henry took the unprecedented step of making his barons swear to accept his daughter Empress Matilda, widow of Henry V, Holy Roman Emperor, as his heir.
 However, her cousin, Stephen of Blois (the third son of Adela of Normandy) gained the support of the barons and usurped the throne, claiming that Henry had changed his mind on his deathbed.
 This act provoked a seventeen-year long civil war between him and the forces loyal to Matilda.